ModusVivendi/dur-displays/readme.md

 # Digital Display Script
 Checks an e-mail inbox for messages containing a specific subject line, and opens specified program or file in fullscreen.
+The purpose of this application and intended workflow is to use IFTTT and DO Button android apps, and the gmail channel on IFTTT, to easily send an e-mail with a specific subject line that triggers our Python script and opens a file or program in fullscreen.
+The original use case was to help automate starting presentations or videos on a PC connected to a large or multi-screen display in an office.

+Yes, there are dedicated digital display and signage applications that do this better, but this was also largely a python learning project.

 License
 ------------